The best eCommerce CMS platforms of 2020 to help you setup reliable and scalable eCommerce business online and start selling.

 Hence, if you are planning to start an online business, then CubeCart can be your first choice.
 With a wide range of features, you can attract unlimited customers and product listings.

-Squarespace is an easy to use drag and drop e-commerce website builder.
+Squarespace is an easy-to-use drag-and-drop e-commerce website builder.
 It’s effortless to create a website that looks good.
-Users can generate store catalogs to showcase products using custom store templates.
+Users can generate store catalogues to showcase products using custom store templates.
 However, Squarespace is not free.
 You need to subscribe to a monthly plan.

 It has been users experience that Squarespace produces better results than Wix and other website builders.

 X-Cart is a PHP based eCommerce CMS that comes in a cloud-hosted version or downloadable software.
-Although, X-Cart being self-hosted user will have to install an SSL Certificate for secure checkouts.
+Although, X-Cart is self-hosted.
+So users will have to install an SSL Certificate for secure checkouts.

 Similar to most digital shopping carts, users can integrate their online shop with add-ons to extend functionalities in X-Cart.
 The X-Cart add-ons marketplace is robust.
-Although most of the add-ons are free, some needs upfront paid a subscription for higher tier features.
+Although most of the add-ons are free, some needs an upfront paid subscription for higher-tier features.

 11. Zen Cart

 Zen Cart has an easy to use WYSIWYG (What You See Is What You Get) page editor to edit & update the site content.
-It comes with all basics features an e-commerce cms offers.
-For advanced functionality, users will have to browse active community’s collection of extensions.
+It comes with all basic features and e-commerce cms offers.
+For advanced functionality, users will have to browse the active community’s collection of extensions.

 It isn’t All About eCommerce CMS

-Apart from having your eCommerce site, it makes sense to be also using the marketplaces like Amazon.
+Apart from having your eCommerce site, it makes sense to be also use the marketplaces like Amazon.